tc39/proposal-type-annotations/README.md

 developers are increasingly able to write and execute standards-compliant JavaScript as-is, with no build step.
 This is because of the stability of modern, standards-compliant JavaScript combined with the availability of JavaScript modules in web browsers and Node.js.

+### Improving the usability of types written in comments

 While build tools are not terribly difficult to write and use, they are a difficult barrier to entry for many developers.
 This is why the TypeScript team invested in an alternate syntax for TypeScript